Business Class, Seat 11A, 7 hours 20 mins.

 Food & Beverage ***

 The menu is designed by chef Luke Mangan who owns Aria restaurant in Sydney.
-On the BNE-SIN sector, both brunch and afternoon snack.
+On the BNE-SIN sector, both brunch and afternoon snack are served.
 Meal selection is high quality and serving portions generous.
-The wine list is limited compared to other airlines but the quality on offer is certainly acceptable, especially when complimented but a very long list of cocktails, spirits, tea, coffee and soft drinks.
+The wine list is limited compared to other airlines but the quality on offer is certainly acceptable, especially when complimented by a very long list of cocktails, spirits, tea, coffee and soft drinks.

 Amenities consist of slippers, eye mask and very large socks – all in a grey colour that would fail to win any fashion awards.
 The lack of an amenities kit is a small but important detail which reduces SQ’s A330 business class standard compared to the slicker offerings of other competitors.